oxd 3.1.1 Documentation#

 You’ll need two things:

-A central OpenID Connect Provider that holds the passwords and user information;
+A central OpenID Connect Provider (OP) that holds the passwords and user information

 Can I use oxd plugins for social login?

-Since oxd simply makes it easy to send users to an OpenID Connect Provider (OP) for login, social login needs to be implemented at the OP.
-If you are using the Gluu Server, you can use Passport.js to configure and offer social login to your users.
+oxd simply makes it easy to send users to an OpenID Connect Provider (OP) for login.
+If you want to offer users the option to use social login, that needs to be implemented at the OP.
+If you are using the Gluu Server as your OP, you can use Passport.js to configure and support social login.

 Can I use oxd for two-factor authentication (2FA)?

 Again, since oxd simply makes it easy to send users to an OpenID Connect Provider (OP) for login, two-factor authentication needs to be enforced at the OP.
-If your OP supports two-factor authentication, your application can request it by specifying an
+If you are using the Gluu Server as your OP, there are several built in two-factor authentication mechanisms.
+Learn more in the Gluu Server authentication guide.

 Can I use Google or Microsoft Azure Active Directory as my OpenID Connect Provider?